Fourmilab/ratburger.org/wp-content/plugins/raw-html/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Fixed a potential PHP warning about an expression being passed by reference.
+* Tested up to WordPress 5.5-alpha.

 = 1.6.2 =
 * Fixed a conflict with Jetpack that could cause the plugin to trigger a fatal error during certain cron jobs.